 Further Reading :

-Here are 15 of my best bike lights picks.
+Here are our top 15 picks for the best bike lights to buy.

 Other than that, you still get all the good stuffs Light and Motion is well known for; FL-1 certified, CREE LED and a durable, waterproof body but at a lower price point.